xolatgames/vasya-prepare-jam-for-winter/README.md

   **Thanks to https://github.com/45P3R4/ for some code review 😉**

+All textures and sprites in this project are distribution under CC-BY license.
+And if you want to use these in your own projects - you must leave "Some sprites and textures was created **by xolatgames**" or something similar!

 #### The IDE that used in this project: Code::Block (https://www.codeblocks.org/)

 #### The Compilers that used for this game: